microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraAdministrativeUnit.md

 ## Description

 The `Set-EntraAdministrativeUnit` cmdlet updates an administrative unit in Microsoft Entra ID.
-Use the `AdministrativeUnitId` parameter to specify the unit to update.
+Specify `AdministrativeUnitId` parameter to update a specific administrative unit.

+In delegated scenarios, the signed-in user must be assigned a supported Microsoft Entra role or a custom role with the `microsoft.directory/administrativeUnits/allProperties/allTasks` permission.

 The Privileged Role Administrator is the least privileged role required for this operation.